websockets/ws/README.md

 # easy-websocket #

-`easy-websocket` aims to be a easy to use websocket client, up-to-date against current HyBi protocol versions.
+`easy-websocket` aims to be a easy to use websocket client for node.js, up-to-date against current HyBi protocol versions.

 ## Usage ##